ronf/asyncssh/docs/api.rst

 Specifying known hosts
 ----------------------

 Known hosts may be passed into AsyncSSH via the ``known_hosts`` argument to :func:`create_connection`.
-This can be the name of a file containing a list of known hosts or an :class:`SSHKnownHosts` object which was previously imported from a string by calling :func:`import_known_hosts` or read from a file by calling :func:`read_known_hosts`.
+This can be the name of a file containing a list of known hosts, a byte string containing a list of known hosts, or an :class:`SSHKnownHosts` object which was previously imported from a string by calling :func:`import_known_hosts` or read from a file by calling :func:`read_known_hosts`.
+In all of these cases, the host patterns in the list will be compared against the target host, address, and port being connected to and the matching trusted host keys, trusted CA keys, and revoked keys will be returned.

-Alternately, known hosts can be passed into AsyncSSH as a sequence of three public key lists containing trusted host keys, trusted CA keys, and revoked keys which should no longer be trusted.
+Alternately, a function can be passed in as the ``known_hosts`` argument that accepts a target host, address, and port and returns three public key lists containing trusted host keys, trusted CA keys, and revoked keys.

+If no matching is required and the caller already knows exactly what the trusted host keys, trusted CA keys, and revoked keys should be, these three lists can also be provided directly in the ``known_hosts`` argument.

-See :ref:`SpecifyingPublicKeys` for the allowed form of each of these values.
+See :ref:`SpecifyingPublicKeys` for the allowed form of public key values which can be provided in these last two cases.

 SSHKnownHosts
 -------------